Global antitrust litigation leaders.

 - Successfully defending ABB in the ground-breaking cartel follow-on damages action brought by BritNed (a National Grid and TenneT joint venture) concerning the power cables cartel.
 The case was the first follow-on cartel damages claim to go to full trial and final judgment, with the claimant recovering less than a 10th of the damages it sought and bearing all of its costs for having effectively lost the case.
 The judgment is now the leading authority on cartel damages follow-on litigation and is currently before the UK Court of Appeal.

-- Defending Mastercard in the first major opt-out collective (class) action under the regime introduced by the UK’s Consumer Rights Act 2015.
-The action was brought on behalf of a class of around 46 million UK consumers for a total of £14bn in damages, reportedly the largest civil damages claim ever brought in the UK courts.
-Read more about the litigation in our case study.
+Defending Mastercard in the first major opt-out collective (class) action under the regime introduced by the UK’s Consumer Rights Act 2015 before the UK Competition Appeal Tribunal.
+It has also reached the Court of Appeal and Supreme Court on appeal on points of law in respect of the collective action certification procedure.
+The action is brought on behalf of a class of around 46m UK consumers for a total of £14bn in damages, reportedly the largest civil damages claim ever brought in the UK courts.

 - Defending London and South Eastern Railway in the ‘rail tickets’ collective action before the UK Competition Appeal Tribunal.
 This is the first collective proceeding in the UK in which an abuse of a dominant position has been alleged, and also the first claim in that regime to be pleaded on a ‘standalone’ basis, without the benefit of a regulatory infringement finding.